Sandvik SAF 2507 is a super-duplex (austenitic-ferritic) stainless steel for service in highly corrosive conditions. The grade is characterized by:

 - Fittings: ASTM A182; (ASTM A815 applied for)

 - Plate, sheet and strip: ASTM A240, EN 10088-2

 - Bar steel: ASTM A479, EN 10088-3

 - Forged billets: EN 10088-3

 - Approved by the American Society of Mechanical Engineers (ASME) for use in accordance with ASME Boiler and Pressure Vessel Code, Section VIII, div.
 1. There is no approval for UNS S32750 in the form of plate.
-However, according to the ASME paragraph UG-15 it is allowed to use the design values for seamless tube according to ASME Section VIII, div.
-1 also for plate.
+However, according to ASME paragraph UG-15, the design values for seamless tube according to ASME Section VIII, div.
+1 are also allowed to be used for plate.